Copp31/Code-parts/README.md

 The purpose of this project is to be able to easily **share the script functions** used in Fastercom's client projects.

-For developers, it's also possible to test all the functions or a precise one when you launch **runTests.js** from the Command-line interface.
+For developers, it's also possible to test all the functions or a specific one when you launch **runTests.js** from the command-line interface.
 You will see the results of each test in the terminal.

 Each test needs to be written following a precise pattern and configuration.